top of page

 Joshua 2:17-22

-During the day, God placed a cloud pillar in front of the Hebrews.
+During the day, God placed a pillar of cloud in front of the Hebrews.

-The Israelites would follow the cloud when traveling.
+The Israelites would follow the cloud while traveling during the day.

 Exodus 13:21

-There were forty days and forty nights that Moses spent with God on Mount Sinai.
+At first, Moses spent forty days and forty nights talking with God on Mount Sinai.

 Moses was there to get the Ten Commandments from God and learn the laws.